StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 ### Install the AWS StackPack

 Install the AWS StackPack from the StackState UI **StackPacks** &gt; **Integrations** screen.
-You will need to provide the following parameters, these will be used by StackState to query live telemetry from the AWS account.
+You will need to provide the following parameters, these will be used by StackState to configure the StackPack instance within StackState and query live telemetry from the AWS account.
+To create topology in StackState, you will also need to configure the AWS check on StackState Agent V2.

 * **Role ARN** - the ARN of the IAM Role created by the cloudFormation stack.
 For example, `arn:aws:iam::<account id>:role/StackStateAwsIntegrationRole` where `<account id>` is the 12-digit AWS account ID that is being monitored.
 * **External ID** - a shared secret that StackState will present when assuming a role.
 Use the same value across all AWS accounts.
 For example, `uniquesecret!1`
 * **AWS Access Key ID** - The Access Key ID of the IAM user that will be used by StackState to collect CloudWatch metrics.
-This is the same as the [IAM user used by the Agent](#aws-accounts) to monitor AWS.
-If StackState is running within AWS, it is also possible [authenticate with an IAM role](#iam-role-on-ec2-or-eks).
+This is the same as the IAM user used by the Agent to collect topology data and logs from AWS.
+If StackState is running within AWS, it may also be possible to [authenticate with an IAM role](#iam-role-on-ec2-or-eks).
 * **AWS Secret Access Key** - The Secret Access Key of the IAM user that will be used by StackState to collect CloudWatch metrics.
-This is the same as the [IAM user used by the Agent](#aws-accounts) to monitor AWS.
+This is the same as the IAM user used by the Agent to collect topology data and logs from AWS.
 If StackState is running within AWS, it is also possible to [authenticate with an IAM role](#iam-role-on-ec2-or-eks).

-StackState will use these settings to configure the StackPack instance within StackState and collect CloudWatch metrics.
-To create topology in StackState, you will also need to configure the AWS check on StackState Agent V2.

 ### Configure the AWS check